qut-cab302/intro-to-cab302/README.md

 Once you have clicked 'Project from Version Control' / 'Get from VCS' and have Git installed and working, you should be looking at a prompt with a text field titled 'URL:' and a file browser field titled 'Directory:'.
 You will need to get the project's URL from GitHub and put it in the URL field.

 From the GitHub page of the project, click on the green 'Code' button.
 This will open up a small window.
 First, make sure 'HTTPS' is selected, then copy the URL.
 Paste the URL into IDEA and click 'Clone'.
 You can also change the directory if you would prefer to keep your projects in another location.

+If a dialog pops up asking if you trust this project, choose to trust it.
+IDEA should now download the project files and open the project.

+# Running the project

+If all goes well, you should just be able to navigate to src -> intro -> Introduction to open up the main source file for the project.
+From there, click one of the green arrows (either the one next to the class definition or the one next to the main method) and click Run 'Introduction.main()' to run the program, which should show 'Welcome to CAB302' in ASCII art.
+If the green arrows are not present, look at the top of the source file window - there may be a message there saying that the JDK is not set up.
+Clicking that message should allow you to select Amazon Corretto 17 and resolve that problem.